Licensing Guides

 North Carolina offers three types of electrical contracting license classifications:

-Limited License: Requires four years of experience and licensees can work only on projects under 600 volts or $50,000.
+Limited License: Requires two years of experience and licensees can work only on projects under 600 volts or $50,000.

-Intermediate License: Requires six years of experience and has no voltage limitations.
+Intermediate License: Requires four years of experience and has no voltage limitations.
 The licensee can work on electrical contracting projects under $130,000.

 Unlimited License, or Unlimited Classification: Requires five years of experience, along with two electrician experience vouchers.
 Unlimited electrical contractors do not have project value or voltage limitations.